-Why do we raise thousands of dollars of monthly support, move ourselves and our families to foreign cities, learn their languages and cultures, and seek to plant churches or establishing disciple-making movements within those cultures?
+Why do we raise thousands of dollars of monthly support and move ourselves and our families to foreign cities?
+Why do we learn their languages and cultures, and seek to establish churches or disciple-making movements within those cultures?
 Because Christ tells us to go and make disciples of all nations.
 See Matthew 28:19-20.

-But the response we often get from those who have thought about the human and financial resources being expended in this effort: Wouldn’t it be cheaper and more effective to train and support indigenous believers to reach their own people?
+But here is the response we often get from those who have thought about the cost of human and financial resources in this effort: Wouldn’t it be cheaper and more effective to train and support indigenous believers to reach their own people?

 How should you and I respond to this pushback?

-We need to say that among many truly unreached peoples, there are no believers to train – or so few that they are not capable of reaching their own people in their own strength.
+We need to say that among many truly unreached peoples, there are no indigenous believers to train – or so few that they are not capable of reaching their own people in their own strength.

 We can talk about the value of an outsider’s perspective.
 Someone from another culture can offer new ideas and resources and open new doors that a small, struggling local church in that context might not be able to access.
 Insiders and outsiders working together in partnership will inject new energy into the disciple-making process, and provide vision and hope to a church that may feel like they are struggling just to survive.

 We need to address the danger of dependency.
 Supporting national workers with foreign funds can undercut the national church’s development as a mature church and ownership of the Great Commission in their own country.
 An excellent discussion of this danger can be found in Corbett and Fikkert’s When Helping Hurts: How To Alleviate Poverty Without Hurting the Poor … and Yourself.

 One position says, “Send your money, not expensive missionaries.
 Local missionaries are far more effective and much cheaper.”
 Bob Finley (in Reformation in Foreign Missions) and K. P. Yohanan (in Revolution in World Missions) have espoused this position.

 Yes, providing subsidized training (not ongoing financial support) for indigenous missionaries is a possible solution to this dilemma.
 SEND International has done much of this.
 One of the very first projects of our mission organization back 75 years ago was to start a Bible college in the Philippines.
-SEND International missionaries have served as teachers and professors in Bible colleges and seminaries in many of the countries we serve.
+SEND International missionaries have served as professors in Bible colleges and seminaries in many of the countries we serve.
 Not nearly all the training has been formal institutional instruction.
-Back in the ’90s, I headed up a Training and Publication department in the Philippines that conducted seminars in various locations to provide nonformal training to lay leaders.
+Back in the ’90s, I headed up a Training and Publication department in the Philippines.
+We conducted seminars in various locations to provide nonformal training to lay leaders.

 But providing classroom training or seminars for indigenous workers is not nearly always the best solution.
 I have seen many examples of indigenous missionaries and pastors going to training events that they did not really need or maybe even want.
 But they went because the training was free or almost free – and they could use the foreigner’s training event as a way to pay for their travel to a location that they needed to go for other reasons.

-Not only will we be able to conduct seminars and teach classes with culturally appropriate content.
+Not only will we be able to conduct seminars and teach classes for indigenous workers with culturally appropriate content.
 More importantly, by living in the culture, we will be positioned to credibly introduce and try out new ideas and strategies, model them in front of new believers, mentor them while they are experimenting with using them, and then provide ongoing coaching when they start to run with them.